Our Community Place: Reopening

-The center, which had been offering its lawn as a place for area homeless to reside, was forced to end this policy in the summer of 2019 by the city of Harrisonburg.
+The center, which had been offering its lawn as a place for area homeless to shelter in tents, was forced to end this policy in the summer of 2019 by the City of Harrisonburg.
+The city made it clear that "under the current laws our zoning does not allow for overnight sheltering.”

-July 29, 2019 was the last day "people could stay at our property [overnight], and the primary reason for that was that the city has made clear that under the current laws our zoning does not allow for overnight sheltering,” said OCP director Sam Nickels.
-This change in availability of space for the homeless to stay forced the city to consider developing other options.

-This situation freed OCP to focus on its priority programs.
+This change in availability of space for the homeless to stay forced the city to consider developing other options, while freeing OCP to focus on its priority programs.
 As Nickels stated:

 City Manager Eric Campbell stated city staff had been working for months to identify gaps in the local services offered to homeless people and wondering, “How do we begin to address these gaps?”
-He considered the “ongoing coalition” useful for discussing solutions among both city and nongovernmental organizations.
-Council member George Hirschmann saw further discussion helping “identify lanes of action that we could put a price tag on.”